Your health and safety

-To keep our community safe we are providing you with masks and visors to use on campus.
+To keep our community safe we are providing you with face coverings to use on campus.

 Collect your mask and visor

-You must collect your mask and visor before you attend any in-person teaching.
-You must wear a face covering when you collect your mask and visor.
+You must collect your mask before you attend any in-person teaching.
+You must wear a face covering when you collect your mask.

-You can pick up a mask and visor from the receptions at any of the following buildings:
+You can pick up a mask from the receptions at any of the following buildings: